 by Population Group

 |GROUP III (50,000 to 99,999)||22.2||405||28,000,451|

 |GROUP IV (25,000 to 49,999)||20.0||729||25,123,097|

 |GROUP VI (under 10,000)||22.3||6,815||20,715,513|

 - 1 Suburban areas include law enforcement agencies in cities with less than 50,000 inhabitants and county law enforcement agencies that are within a Metropolitan Statistical Area (see Data Declaration).
 Suburban areas exclude all metropolitan agencies associated with a principal city.
 The agencies associated with suburban areas also appear in other groups within this table.

 Provides the methodology used in constructing this table and other pertinent information about this table.

-- Among the Nation’s cities, 22.3 percent of full-time law enforcement employees were civilians.
+Within the nation’s cities, 22.2 percent of full-time law enforcement employees were civilians.